 For the Frosting

-- *Optional* 1 cup chopped walnuts candies, or sprinkles for topping
+- 1 cup chopped walnuts or sprinkles 113 grams, optional, for topping

 - Read all steps and notes before beginning.

-- In a medium sized saucepan, melt the butter, water, and cocoa powder on the stove; bring it to a boil.
-Once it has reached the boiling point, pour the mixture into a large bowl.
-Set aside.
+- In a medium-sized saucepan, melt the butter, coffee, and cocoa powder on the stove over medium heat.
+Bring it to a boil, then pour the mixture into a large bowl.
+Set aside.1 cup unsalted butter, 1 cup brewed black coffee, 6 tablespoons unsweetened cocoa powder

-- In a small bowl, whisk together the sugar, flour, salt, and baking soda.
-Add the dry mixture into the wet mixture; mixing until well combined.
-Add in the eggs and sour cream; mixing in between each addition.
-Pour the batter into the prepared cookie sheet and bake for 20 minutes.
+- In a small bowl, whisk together the sugar, flour, baking soda, and salt.
+Add the dry mixture into the wet mixture, mixing until well combined.
+Add in the eggs and sour cream, mixing in between each addition.
+Pour the batter into the prepared baking sheet and bake for 20 minutes.2 cups granulated sugar, 2 cups all-purpose flour, 1 teaspoon baking soda, ½ teaspoon kosher salt, 3 large eggs, ½ cup sour cream

-- In a small saucepan, melt the butter on the stove.
-Add in the cocoa powder and milk; heating just until boiling.
+- In a small saucepan set over medium heat, melt the butter on the stove.
+Add in the cocoa powder and milk, heating just until boiling.
 Remove from the stove.
 Pour the mixture into a bowl and beat in the powdered sugar and vanilla.
 Once mixed, pour directly onto the hot cake and it will set up.
 DO NOT let the frosting mixture sit for too long as it will harden in the pan and won’t spread onto the cake.
-Allow the icing to set and completely cool before covering/storing.
+Sprinkle with walnuts or sprinkles, if desired.
+Allow the icing to set and completely cool before covering/storing.½ cup unsalted butter, 4 tablespoons unsweetened cocoa powder, 6 tablespoons milk, 3 cups powdered sugar, 1 teaspoon pure vanilla extract, 1 cup chopped walnuts or sprinkles

 - It is best to have the ingredients ready as this moves step by step quickly.
 The work will be less and it will come together better if everything is already measured and laid out.